BECAA Learning Hub

 • Choose the right metric for different fisheries.

-• Design a BECCA survey for recreational, small-scale, gleaning, trap, net, fish fence, or invertebrate fisheries.
+• Design a BECAA survey for recreational, small-scale, gleaning, trap, net, fish fence, or invertebrate fisheries.

 • Download the handbook and questionnaire templates.